watsonwork/watsonworkspace-export/README.md

 - Accept a refresh token to refresh the JWT
 - Add support for topics
-- Add an optional flag to export annotations
 - Make the resume tolerant of space name changes
 - Update the members so multiple runs don't leave a lot of members files
 - Enhance message export so message rows include lists of local file paths, not just the file IDs embedded in the message, to make finding local exported files from messages easier.